Predicting Hate Intensity of Twitter Conversation Threads: Methodology

 We define the combined latent space $\mathcal{X}$ as,

-Rather than using a hard clustering strategy, in which each profile's association to the nearest cluster is fixed, we instead use cluster membership probability using a fuzzy clustering approach.
-The membership probability vector, denoted by $P$($C_{c1}, C_{c2}, \dots, C_{cj}$), reflects the associative probabilities of each cluster with the provided chain, where $C_{ci}$ denotes the cluster centre of the $i${th} cluster.
+Rather than using a hard clustering strategy, in which each profile's association to the nearest cluster is fixed, we use cluster membership probability using a fuzzy clustering approach instead.
+The membership probability vector, denoted by $P$($C_{c1}, C_{c2}, \dots, C_{cj}$), reflects the associative probabilities of each cluster with the provided chain, where $C_{ci}$ denotes the cluster center of the $i^{th}$ cluster.